Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Experiments

 The graph considered in the small problem instance is shown in~\Cref{fig:jez-map}.
 In this experiment, the rover starts at the southeast of the map and must traverse westward to a goal vertex near the Jezero Delta.
 The graph contains four stochastic edges, three of which lie between the start and goal locations.
 The fourth stochastic edge is located near the start vertex, away from the direction the rover needs to travel.
 A fully deterministic (but physically longer) traverse around the uncertain terrain is also possible.

-In this experiment, the cost to minimize is the total time required to reach the goal vertex.
+In this experiment, we minimize the total time required to reach the goal vertex.
 We assume that all deterministic edges are traversable at an effective speed of 150 metres per sol\footnote{A sol is a Martian solar day (roughly 24 hours and 39 minutes, on average).}.
 The effective speed along stochastic edges, however, depends on their observed traversability status (L or H).
-In this demonstration, these statuses intend to represent the level of autonomy with which a stochastic edge can be traversed.
+In this demonstration, these statuses are intended to represent the level of autonomy with which a stochastic edge can be traversed.
 A low-cost status (L) means that the edge is autonomously traversable at a rate of 150 metres per sol.
-A high-cost status (H), on the other hand, means that the terrain is too challenging for the autonomy software---human operators must guide the rover through directed drives, at a significantly slower pace of 20 metres per sol.

-We define feature vectors ${\boldsymbol{\phi}(e) \; \forall e \in E_s}$ summarizing terrain conditions along stochastic edges.
-In the current demonstration, we consider the simple case where $\phi$ is a scalar characterizing a cumulative fractional area (CFA) value.
+A high-cost status (H), on the other hand, means that the terrain is too challenging for the autonomy software.
+Human operators must guide the rover through directed drives, at a significantly slower pace of 20 metres per sol.
+We describe the terrain conditions along stochastic edges with a feature vector ${\boldsymbol{\phi}(e) \; \forall\, e \in E_s}$.
+In the current demonstration, we consider the simple, one-dimensional case where $\phi$ only returns a scalar representing a CFA value.
 CFA models, which represent abundance of rocks of certain sizes, have been used for decades~\citep{golombek_size-frequency_1997} and have utility in rover traversability assessment~\citep{ono_mars_2018}.
 We assign hypothetical CFA values to all four stochastic edges of the current problem instance: $\phi(e_{0}) = 8\%$, $\phi(e_{1}) = 10\%$, $\phi(e_{2}) = 9\%$ and $\phi(e_{3}) = 9\%$.